 Customer support

-On WhatsApp, Instagram, and your web widget, the agent recognizes her, remembers the last thread, and answers with the order already in view.
-Your team handles what matters — with the brief already written.
+On WhatsApp, Instagram, and your web widget, the agent recognizes her, reads the live order, and resolves the everyday — and the rest reaches your team with the brief already written.

 1,000+ Brands